camille-hdl/website/content/blog/php-compose-elastica-queries/index.md

 ```

-As you can imagine, as you add new searchable fields or new types of fields, this can get difficult to read and maintain.
+As you can imagine, as you add new searchable fields or field types, it can get difficult to read and maintain.

 ## A touch of functional flavor

-Let's refactor this to something more manageable using closures.
+Let's refactor this code to something more manageable using closures.

 First, we create a helper for the usual operators AND, OR and NOT.